IVolatility-com/API-in-Excel/README.md

       - **To**
       - **ticker**

-      The IVX, short for Implied Volatility Index, is calculated by using raw IV data with a proprietary weighting technique, factoring the delta and vega of each option.

       <!--- For more information on the IVX, please visit IVolatility’s <a href="https://redocly.github.io/redoc/?nocors&url=https://restapi.ivolatility.com/api-docs#tag/EOD-Equities/operation/EOD%20Equities%20IVX" target="_blank">documentation</a>, as well as <a href="https://en.wikipedia.org/wiki/IVX" target="_blank">Wikipedia</a>.

       Within IVolatility’s documentation, you may also find <a href="https://redocly.github.io/redoc/?nocors&url=https://restapi.ivolatility.com/api-docs#tag/EOD-Equities/operation/EOD%20Equity%20Prices" target="_blank">more information</a> on the EOD stock price data. -->